How to Get a Certificate of Destruction

 Having a properly formatted Certificate of Destruction (COD) holds significant value for several reasons.

-- Environmental Impact: Proper disposal through certified facilities minimizes the risk of contamination to soil, water or air.
+Proper disposal through licensed facilities minimizes the risk of contamination to soil, water or air.
 Additionally, a COD assures you that hazardous materials were not improperly handled or dumped illegally, posing risk to people and the environment.

 How to Obtain a Certificate of Destruction